Counselling London Psychotherapy - Workaholism, Work Addiction, Work Life Balance, Work Stress - Counsellor London Psychotherapist

 - Our general wellbeing and those close to us may have been overlooked (see below)

 Overworking - Effect On Relationships We may enjoy work and thrive on pressure, speed & deadlines, love our work, yet struggle with love in relationships.
 Having little time for anything else other than work will affect our relationship or marriage.
-We may be so committed to work, we are not committed in our relationship.
+We may be so committed to work, sucked into our work, we are not committed in our relationship.
 We can feel alive & empowered at work, yet disempowered outside work.
 We may for example work hard, trying to provide so we can make our partner happy, yet it doesn't always help.
 Some of us may have a work addiction (this can be especially true of men), be so hooked on making money that meaningful contact with others may be the price.
 Internalising things, we may usually be too busy to respond & connect with others around us, our partner, children, meaningful friendships.
 We may struggle with intimacy or being vulnerable.
 Our dedication to work can replace intimacy in relationships, friendships and human interactions.
 If we are in a relationship, our partner may feel increasingly estranged from us.
 Others may use work to avoid relationships.

 Overworking & "Addiction" To Work The narrative that we tell ourself, vows we made a long time ago (maybe inherited from our parents), may affect our attitude towards our work now.
 In a competitive world, fully committed to work, some of us can be so busy earning money, climbing up the career ladder, or indeed having made it to the top, that we overlook other important aspects.
 Struggling to divert our energies elsewhere, we may have a constant urge to work, may be feeling guilty if we don't.
 We may constantly worry about work, finding it hard to switch off, as if we are on "auto-pilot".
 We may have few resources left to do other things, even think about other things.
 Our strong work ethic can for some indicate a struggle to slow down and relax.
 Others may try to please so much, taking on all tasks, doing anything to avoid difficult conversations, that we become overburdened at work.
 Martyr-like, we may have a subtle or harsh task master inside of us, that is so work driven we don't know how to stop.
 Keeping our head down at work, we may forget to hold our head high outside of work, as if we are burying our head in the sand.
 Managing our time for things that matter may be important for us.
 Some of us may use our work to cover up other parts of our life - possible uncomfortable dilemmas, thoughts, emotions, etc. or a part of our history we want to forget.
 Lost without our work identity, or thinking about work, we may be lonely, alone inside, filling up our sense of emptiness by overworking.
 It can be as if we are addicted to work.